 When you can file jointly the cost is cheaper.
 You may want to file separate petitions.
 If the bankruptcy includes a foreclosure, filing one bankruptcy prior to the sale stops the sale.
 Filing a second bankruptcy stops the sale again giving you 6 or more additional months in the home before it finally sells.
 This is when people should plan together for what is best for everyone.
 Unfortunately, some couples can’t always work together even if children are involved.

-By paying child support and alimony through a Chapter 13 you can force the medical and credit card debt to be paid at as low as 0 percent.
-The Chapter 13 payments are voluntary you can quit a Chapter 13 at any time.
-But payments can be payroll deducted to insure child support and alimony is paid.
+By paying child support and alimony through Chapter 13 you can force the medical and credit card debt to be paid at as low as 0 percent.
+Chapter 13 payments are voluntary you can quit Chapter 13 at any time.
+But payments can be payroll deducted to ensure child support and alimony is paid.

-The problem of Bankruptcy & Divorce also happens when your spouse files bankruptcy after the divorce.
-When the spouse files bankruptcy the burden of the debt often shifts to the non filing spouse.
-It often forces the other spouse to file.
-Also a spouse can file a Chapter 13 and not repay debts.
-Even when the marriage settlement agreement said a spouse should repay a debt a Chapter 13 may cancel an obligation to pay pay debt to a former spouse.
+Problems with bankruptcy and divorce also happen when your spouse files bankruptcy after the divorce.
+When the spouse files bankruptcy the burden of the debt often shifts to the nonfiling spouse.
+So, it often forces the other spouse to file.
+Also, a spouse can file Chapter 13 and not repay debts.
+Even when the marriage settlement agreement said a spouse should repay a debt a Chapter 13 may cancel an obligation to pay the debt to a former spouse.